-Bitdefender is one of the best antiviruses on the market, even rivalling big names like Norton.
+Bitdefender is one of the best antiviruses on the market, even rivalling big names like Norton and Kaspersky.
 Its motto of “continuous testing, continuous excellence, continuous innovating” is what has led it to consistently score top marks in our antivirus testing.

-That said, I'm not amazed by Bitdefender's free offering, and I don't like that most of Bitdefender's plans are only for Windows.
-But other than that, Bitdefender is hands-down one of our best antiviruses.
+That said, I’m not amazed by Bitdefender’s free offering, and I don’t like that Bitdefender’s 2 introductory plans are only for Windows.
+But other than that, Bitdefender is hands-down one of the best antiviruses out there.

 It’s simple, straightforward to use, and has what you need to both protect your device against malware AND clean it if it happens to already be infected.
 The software’s scans are fast and thorough, without draining device performance.
 And if you want to test it out yourself, you can get a free 30-day trial of any premium plan without paying anything upfront.

-I've reviewed over 30 antivirus software, comparing and contrasting my thoughts about Bitdefender and whether it's worth your time, money, and effort.
+I’ve reviewed over 30 antivirus software, comparing and contrasting my thoughts about Bitdefender and whether or not it’s worth your time, money, and effort.
 Here’s what I think.

 Bitdefender’s Security Features

 All of Bitdefender’s antivirus products use the same core (highly efficient and protective) technology, meaning that no matter the plan you choose, you benefit from the exact same core protection.

 Bitdefender also has a bank of each and every new virus and malware it detects.
 It logs it and analyzes it, meaning that if it detects it in your device, it can react instantly to remove it.